What is Spinal Stenosis?

 What Are The Causes?

 Spinal stenosis is generally caused by the usual wear and tear that takes a toll on our bodies as we get older.
 It can also develop as a result of a genetic defect or pre-existing condition like scoliosis.
 Degenerative conditions also increase your chance of developing spinal stenosis.
-There are some other ailments that can lead to developing spinal stenosis like spinal Paget’s disease, trauma, ossification of the posterior longitudinal ligament and tumors on the spine.
-If you are suffering from spinal stenosis it is crucial that you get help to prevent the narrowing from getting worse or developing herniated discs if you leave it.
+There are some other ailments that can lead to developing stenosis like spinal paget’s disease, trauma, ossification of the posterior longitudinal ligament and tumors on the spine.
+If you are suffering from this condition it is crucial that you get help to prevent the narrowing from getting worse or developing herniated discs if you leave it.
 There are various treatment options available.

 What Are The Treatments?

-The recommended treatments for spinal stenosis depend on the severity of the condition and preference of the patient.
+The recommended treatments for this conditiondepend on the severity of the condition and preference of the patient.
 Conservative treatment might be resting, icing the back, and taking over-the-counter pain medication.
 More intensive treatments to provide more adequate pain relief include interventional pain therapies like nerve blocks, wearing a lumbar brace, steroid injections, and physical therapy.
 If these interventional therapies aren’t providing enough pain relief, minimally invasive procedures can be recommended by a specialist at Sound Pain Alliance.